paredespablo/NodosApp/README.txt

 * pip install networkx
 * pip install tweepy

 These commands (either run by windows console or linux terminal) will install the required libraries to run NodosApp.
-Otherwise, you will have to download them manually ([additional information](https://bitbucket.org/pabloparedesn/nodosapp/wiki/Install%20instructions))
+Otherwise, you will have to download them manually.